Lagkouvardos/Rhea/README.md

 	#' If original folder structure is maintained.

 #### Initialization section
-In this section the required and optional parameters necessary for the execution of the script are presented to the user and he is requested to change them accordingly.
-One common setting that needs to change in every script is the path where the script resides.
-This is important in order to keep all relevant files in the respective folders and avoid overwriting or confusion.
-Therefore all required files need to be placed within the folder of the script.
-Unless Rhea users want to modify the scripts no changes are needed after this section and the user can select the whole script and run it.
-An example of this section can be seen bellow:
+In this section, the required and optional parameters necessary for execution of the scripts are presented to the users, who are requested to change them accordingly.
+One common setting that must be changed in every script is the path where the script and input files are located.
+It is important to keep all relevant files in the respective folders to avoid overwriting and confusions.
+Unless expert users want to customize the scripts, no changes are needed after this initialization section, and users can select the whole script and run it.
+An example of such a section can be seen below:

 	##################################################################################
 	######             Set parameters in this section manually                  ######